 Whether your team is collocated or not, everyone needs to be held accountable for their actions, good or bad.
 The first step towards this is ensuring everyone knows what they’re in charge of.
 Meaning, the communication among team leaders and employees must be clear and straightforward.
 You can’t expect to hold someone accountable for something they haven’t done if they didn’t even know they were supposed to do that.

 Besides clearly communicating the assignments, you must ensure everybody knows when the deadline is and what is expected from the output.
-To make sure everyone is on the task, you can introduce the use of employee monitoring and time tracking software which can help you obtain proof of work, but we’ll talk about these tools later in the guide.
+To make sure everyone is on the task, you can introduce the use of work from home monitoring software which can help you obtain proof of work, but we’ll talk about these tools later in the guide.

 Whenever the project is done, gather the team to share feedback, give praise and go over issues that have come up in the process.